 Light-headedness, dizziness, tiredness, irritability, headache, sunken features (particularly the eyes), flushed skin, heat intolerance, dry mouth, throat and eyes, and skin that is loose and lacks elasticity.
 There may be a burning sensation in the stomach, urine output will be reduced, and may appear darker than usual.

 Throughout the day we lose water from our bodies in a variety of ways: urine, evaporation from our lungs and skin when we breathe, perspiration, and a small amount is lost in faeces.
 Environmental factors also play a part in how much water we lose each day, and our bodies only perform efficiently if we restore the water balance.
-In order to do so we need to be vigilant about consuming fluids and there needs to be easy access to drinking water throughout the day.
+Check over here In order to do so we need to be vigilant about consuming fluids and there needs to be easy access to drinking water throughout the day.
 In Part II of this two-part blog series we take a closer look at the health and performance benefits of remaining hydrated, and how that benefits productivity during the work day.
 In the interim, for a wide variety of high-quality water coolers, whether Bottled or Mains Fed, whether to buy or rent, call AquAid today.